Skip to main content

 • Certified death certificate

-• Government-issued photo ID for beneficiary, trustee, or estate representative
+• Government-issued photo ID for the beneficiary, joint owner, trustee, or estate representative

 • Letters Testamentary or Letters of Administration (if no POD, trust, or joint survivorship)

-• Trust document and trustee identification (for trust accounts)
+• Certificate of Trust or complete trust agreement, plus trustee identification (for trust accounts)

 Mortgage and home lending